Home | Browse Topics | Health & disability | Accident compensation (ACC) | Making a claim and dealing with ACC

 How do I make an ACC claim?

 You claim by lodging an ACC 45 Injury Claim Form.
-The form must always be completed by a treatment provider such as a doctor, physiotherapist or ambulance driver.
+The form has to be completed by a treatment provider such as a doctor, physiotherapist or ambulance driver.
 Usually they will send the form to ACC for you.
 This is often done electronically.

 How much time do I have to lodge my claim?